-Accrued funding project distribution is recorded upon execution of a funding agreement, when the amount payable can be reasonably estimated and payments reasonably assured.
-Payment of projects to First Nations may be conditional on the recipient meeting certain criteria and providing certain supporting information.
+Accrued project funding distribution is recorded upon execution of a funding agreement, when the amount payable can be reasonably estimated and payments reasonably assured.
+Payment of project distributions to First Nations may be conditional on the recipient meeting certain criteria and providing certain supporting information.